 Congratulations!!
 You have now planted your tree….but WAIT!
 Probably one of the most important steps is to water properly.
 You might think you can’t mess this up, but in the case of planting a tree, it is extremely important to follow instructions.
 More often than not, the root ball will be fairly dry when your tree arrives.
 This is because water would

 make it much heavier to work with.
 Most of you have probably heard about laying a garden hose on top of the root ball and letting it run (slow stream) for quite a while.
 This is probably the best way to go about watering your tree, provided you can move the hose around the tree periodically to insure a thorough soaking.
 The root ball and surrounding soil will need to merge fairly quickly so the roots can begin growing outward.
 If the root ball dries out and shrinks, it will not bond with the surrounding soil.
 Do NOT depend on a rain shower or even a heavy downpour to complete this task for you.
-After this initial phase (about a couple of weeks of soaking every other day or so), you can drop back to a thorough soaking twice a week or so for about a month.
-After that, simply water as needed.
+After this initial phase (about a couple of weeks of soaking twice a week or so), you can drop back to a thorough soaking once a week or so for a couple of months.
+After that, simply water as needed (inspect regularly and do not let it go two weeks without a thorough soaking).
 These instructions apply to well draining (normal) soil conditions only.
 If your tree is planted in an area which collects water or does not drain well, monitor and adjust as necessary.

 Inspect your tree closely for signs of stress or illness.
 Check the staking periodically for loose stakes or ties.
 Protect the bark from damaging sunscald in the winter by wrapping it to just below the lowest limbs.
 For more information about this, visit our previous entry